udexon/GOEHDOM/Metaprogramming_eng.md

 Homoiconicity and metaprogramming are two fields in computer programming that lack ... because of non existence of suitable notations and data structures for  representation and analysis.

-:: Copy example of echo 1 echo 2

 Consider the following seemingly trivial example:

 Program A: `echo 1;`